DenizDumanli/weather-backend/README.md

-# CMPE328HW1
+# Weather Backend
-You can simply download the code and open the project in IntelliJ or in other IDE's and run it from the DemoApplication.java class.
+You can simply download the code and open the project in IntelliJ or in other IDE's and run it from the WeatherApplication.java class.

-Some test scripts for Postman
+Test script for Postman

-GET localhost:5000/users to see all users
+GET localhost:5000/country to see weather information.

-POST localhost:5000/users with body as to add user:
-{
-"id":2,
-"name": "TEST",
-"surName": "TESTER",
-"mail": "TEST@mail.com"
-}

-GET localhost:5000/user/2 to get specific user that has id as 2.

-PUT localhost:5000/users with body as to update the user with id 2:
-{
-"id":2,
-"name": "UpdatedTEST",
-"surName": "TESTER",
-"mail": "TEST@mail.com"
-}

-DELETE localhost:5000/user/2 to delete user that has id as 2.

-You can also use this site to test the program http://hw1-env.eba-ai4e8y8s.eu-central-1.elasticbeanstalk.com/users by using Postman.
+To change the country you should change the city.name in application.properties.